Database Explorer

 or delete()

-rows to be updated or deleted.
+specify the rows to be modified/deleted.
 If where()

 ActiveRow::update (iterable $data): bool

-Updates the data in a database row represented by the ActiveRow
+Updates data in the database row represented by the ActiveRow

 object.
-It accepts iterable data as a parameter,
+It accepts an iterable with data to be

-where the keys are column names.
+updated (keys are column names).
 To change numeric values, you can use the +=

 and -=